amandawhitmire/amandawhitmire.github.io/_pages/about.md

   - /about.html
 ---

 I am an oceanographer-turned-librarian with a passion for rescuing old data.
-Observations from the past are ciritical in being able to put current changes into context.
-We can't go back in time to make observations over again - we must preserve and share as much as we can before it's lost.
-In my work as a librarian, I am able to merge my experiences in marine science research with new skills in digital curation.
+Observations from the past are critical in being able to put current changes into context.
+We can't go back in time to make observations over again - we *must* preserve and share as much as we can before it's lost.
+In my work as a librarian, I am able to merge my experience in marine science research with new skills in digital curation.
 I believe in open science, open data, and the power of text files.

 **Currently** I am Head Librarian & Bibliographer of the [Harold A. Miller Library](https://library.stanford.edu/hopkins), and Assistant to the Director of [Hopkins Marine Station](https://hopkinsmarinestation.stanford.edu/) at Stanford University.
 I am also an elected official, serving as a [Trustee](https://www.mpusd.net/apps/pages/index.jsp?uREC_ID=1006448&type=d&pREC_ID=1317626) on the [Monterey Peninsula Unified School District](https://www.mpusd.net/) Board of Educaiton for Trustee Area 3 (Monterey; 2018-2022).